 The adware distributor may un-publish the extensions that were bundled with malware, for them to avoid users from reporting to Google.
 When the user clicks the “report abuse” button it will open a “404 not found” page, but the malware is still in his browser until he uninstalls the fake extension.
 After a while many users will uninstall the extension, and so they will need to acquire more users.
 Therefore, they will temporarily remove the malware and republish the extension again.
 It would be a never ending story unless Google finds out.
 Our tester had installed the copy-cat extensions and monitored them day by day.
 We discovered this spam technique and reported it to Google hoping that it will be fixed soon.

-UPDATE APRIL 11, 2018: Recently we’ve detected a number of faking extensions showing similar design like our Freeaddon & Sportify extensions in Overview section on Chrome Web Store.
-However, when installed these extensions have TOTALLY DIFFERENT design than our original Freeaddon & Sportify extensions.
+UPDATE APRIL 11th, 2018: We’ve found out several faking extensions using our Freeaddon & Sportify extensions’ pictures to disguise itself in Overview section on Chrome Web Store.
+However, when installed, these extensions look TOTALLY DIFFERENT than our original Freeaddon & Sportify extensions.

 However, it looked totally different when installed.